 I don’t know what God will do then.
 That is why I find this so hard, even scary.
 But the times that I tried to ‘just let everything be’, I noticed that He was there.
 That He really wants to carry me through, even though it is not clear to me why things worked out the way they did and why there is still so much going on today in our lives.

-Not long ago I found a little book in the bookstore, called in Dutch: ‘Even if the hardest sorrow hits you’.
+Not long ago I found a little book in the bookstore, with this title (translated out of Dutch): ‘Even if the hardest sorrow hits you’.
 It is a translation of the book written in 1674: ‘A token for mourners’ by John Flavel.
 He had to bury more than one loved one, also children.
 He tries to encourage, out of his faith: ‘do not try to hastily shake off the yoke that God has put on your shoulders.
 You should not want to be freed of your sadness before Gods time.
-Endure with endurance.
+Persevere with endurance.
 When God gives you comfort, in His time and mannner, this comfort will be lasting and wholesome.’

 Because we are broken people.
 Allowed to just be there.